 Favorite Tracks: “Flight,” “Beasts”

 SUSS songs move with the urgency of tumbleweeds.
-The New York band famously describes their sound as ambient country—to the point that it is their (long-unused) Twitter handle—we and that’s a fair assessment.
+The New York band famously describes their sound as ambient country—to the point that it is their (long-unused) Twitter handle—that’s a fair assessment.
 SUSS, currently a three-piece, cite Ennio Morricone’s spaghetti western scores and Brian Eno’s groundbreaking ambient works as equally foundational, and it doesn’t feel like they’re just saying that; the band makes sweeping, impressionistic soundscapes out of pedal steel, harmonica, fiddle, and mandolin, creating the sorts of songs that have the impression of stillness until the final seconds of the track reveal how far they’ve come.

 BIRDS & BEASTS, SUSS’s fifth LP, is their liveliest, the one most clearly in motion.
 Lead single “Flight” is one of their most energetic songs to date, guitars and violins clearly pushing forward rather than being dragged; “Restless,” too, has a sense of flow, a rise and fall, as guitars rush in and out of focus.
-Even the opening track, “Birds,” which at less than four minutes is basically just an intro by SUSS standards, swells and buzzes with finger picked guitar, constantly building tension over its runtime, even as the song never gets particularly loud or abrasive.
+Even the opening track, “Birds,” which at less than four minutes is basically just an intro by SUSS standards, swells and buzzes with finger-picked guitar, constantly building tension over its runtime, even as the song never gets particularly loud or abrasive.

 The final two tracks on BIRDS & BEASTS, which together make up nearly half its runtime, are also worth mentioning.
 They’re both the longest SUSS songs to date (barring their album-length collaboration with Andrew Tuttle), and they’re two of the most impressive.
 Where “Birds” nearly suggests a buildup, “Beasts” actually does grow denser as it goes on, keys adding a levity to the dusty static that gets more and more overpowering as the track nears its end.
 At its climax, though, things pull back, and a sweep of violin hangs in the air to bring “Beasts” to a subtle close and set the stage for the closing “Migration.”
 The song is one of the oldest on BIRDS & BEASTS and is the only one to feature contributions from founding member Gary Leib, who passed away in 2021.
-It’s the most ominous, fullest-sounding song on the album, warbling harmonica gesturing towards seasickness and strings that seem to announce the arrival of a serial killer in a film; as “Migration” wears on, it transforms, slowly, into an entirely different song, one built on ghostly indistinct vocal samples and stabs of burbling synth.
+It’s the most ominous, fullest-sounding song on the album, warbling harmonica gesturing towards seasickness and strings that seem to announce the arrival of a serial killer in a film; as “Migration” wears on, it transforms, slowly, into an entirely different song, one built on ghostly, indistinct vocal samples and stabs of burbling synth.
 It’s unlike the pastoral soundscapes that comprise the rest of BIRDS & BEASTS, but it’s a fitting closer for the album, both in its incorporation of Leib’s work and in its harkening back to the earlier, more cinematic SUSS material, like on GHOST BOX.
 Grab it on Bandcamp and let yourself slip away.
 [Zac Djamoos]

 Comments